eric-sclafani/dotnet-practice/README.md

 - GithubActivity - a small app that when provided a Github username, retrieves that user's events using the Github API (unauthorized version)

-- A standard CRUD blogging app using ASP.NET Core MVC.
+- BlogApp - A standard CRUD blogging app using ASP.NET Core MVC, Bootstrap, and JQuery